-Exploring Short Term Finance: Are There Alternatives to Bridging Loans?
+Are There Alternatives to Bridging Loans? – Exploring Short Term Finance

 Here at Pure Property Finance, we love bridging loans.
 They’re speedy to secure, offer short-term solutions, and can be used for pretty much any legal purpose.
 However, we’re aware that not everyone holds this form of finance as close to their hearts as us and, sometimes, there may be a better-suited finance option.
-So, if you’re considering alternatives to bridging loans, you may like to read about the following options.

-Bridge Loan Alternatives
+Bridging Loan Alternatives

-Refurbishment Loans
+1. Refurbishment Loans

 A doer-upper can be picked up at a bargain price and prove a great investment for anyone with the skills and resources to upgrade the property.
 Many people will utilise a bridge to secure the property and renovate it, before refinancing onto a buy-to-let mortgage or selling a few months later.
 However, bridging loans alternatives such as a refurbishment loan could help.